Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 	18  TRPV2     chr17  16330766 16330861

 While this is useful for a single gene, it can get unweildy for large numbers of genes.
-We can instead use `transcriptsBy` or `exonsBy` with the `TxDb.Hsapiens.UCSC.hg19.knownGene` package, to get information about all genes at once, and subset to those we care about.
+We can instead use the `transcriptsBy` or `exonsBy` functions with the `TxDb.Hsapiens.UCSC.hg19.knownGene` package, to get information about all genes at once, and subset to those we care about.

 	> trscpts <- transcriptsBy(TxDb.Hsapiens.UCSC.hg19.knownGene, "gene")
 	> trscpts[["51393"]]